CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/Materials.md

-# Data Trieste School Materials
+# Data San José School Materials

 We will be using OSG Connect for this set of sessions.
 Please visit [http://www.osgconnect.net](http://www.osgconnect.net) for more information.